Want to know why there is so much confusion surrounding thyroid medication and treatment?

 You can find the study which references these statements here (1).

-The study referenced explores the potential reasons why thyroid patients tend to be so unhappy (2) with their current therapies and offer reasons as to why this might be the case.
+The study referenced explores the potential reasons why thyroid patients tend to be so unhappy (2) with their current therapies and offers reasons as to why this might be the case.

 #1.
 “Levothyroxine was worse than nothing.”